Eligible XEMBIFY patients may pay as little as $0 copay*

 In a clinical study, people taking XEMBIFY saw improvement in their symptoms of PI and the impact PI had on their lives.
 Within a year, people taking XEMBIFY experienced:

-XEMBIFY is proven to maintain protective levels of infection-fighting antibodies in between doses1
+XEMBIFY maintains IgG levels in between doses1

 Getting Started on XEMBIFY